 Treating Lower Back Pain Includes Using Proper Posture

 According to the well-respected Mayo Clinic’s website, there are a number of ways to treat lower back pain, including surgery, manipulating the area, and medications.
-However, one of the simplest methods they recommend, which certainly may help alleviate the pain, is correcting one’s posture.
+Yet again, the simplest of methods they recommend may help alleviate the pain is correcting one’s posture.